pkratoch-git-workshop/git-tasks/poems.md

 It has a sting --
 Ah, too, it has a wing.

-# Fever – is composed of Nows
+# Forever – is composed of Nows

-*By Elimy Dickinson*
+*By Emily Dickinson*

 Forever – is composed of Nows –
 ‘Tis not a different time –